pwittchen/wittchen.io/source/_posts/squashing-commits.md

 git merge-local-commits 3
 ```

-It works pretty fine, but we need to remember how many commits we want to merge and type a commit message and perform commit again.
+It works pretty fine, but we need to remember how many commits we want to merge, type a commit message and perform commit again.

 ## Solution #4